-The final version of the report shall include correctly formatted references and be written in understandable English or Swedish (not Swenglish) with cohesive flow using top-down structure including topic sentences.
-Write the report so that people with different backgrounds and competence can understand it, including $2^{nd}$ year engineering students and non-techie investors.
+The final version of the report shall include correctly formatted references and be written in understandable English with cohesive flow using top-down structuring and topic sentences.
+Write the report so that people with different backgrounds and competence can understand it, including 2nd year engineering students and non-techie investors.
 Keep in mind that a well-structured report is easier to read and understand, and thereby has better potential to reach the intended audience.